darkblackside/Marlin-AI3M-BLTouch/README.md

 # Anycubic i3 Mega Marlin (BLTouch) 1.1.9 by davidramiro & MNieddu91

-This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT), [davidramiros's repo](https://github.com/davidramiro/Marlin-AI3M) and [DerDomink's repo](https://github.com/DerDominik/Marlin-AnycubicI3Mega-BLTouch).
+This is my configured version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT), [davidramiros's repo](https://github.com/davidramiro/Marlin-AI3M), [MNieddu91's repo](https://github.com/MNieddu91/Marlin-AI3M-BLTouch) and [DerDomink's repo](https://github.com/DerDominik/Marlin-AnycubicI3Mega-BLTouch).
-This version is a simply 1-to-1 copy of [davidramiros's](https://github.com/davidramiro/Marlin-AI3M) with the necessary changes that **BLTouch or any clone can be used.**
+This version is a simply 1-to-1 copy of [MNieddu91's repo](https://github.com/MNieddu91/Marlin-AI3M-BLTouch) with the necessary changes that **Geeetech BLTouch and the TMC2209 stepper drivers could be used**

 Feel free to discuss issues and work with davidramiro and me further optimizing this firmware!

-I am running this version on an Anycubic Mega-S (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
+I am running this version on an Anycubic i3 Mega (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
 Basically, this works on every Ultrabase version that has two Z-axis endstops.
 For i3 Mega with single endstop check [davidramiros's Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#single-z-endstop).
 By default it is designed to work on i3 Mega.
 New Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps, see [davidramiros's Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#mega-s).